 ABOUT THE AUTHOR:

-I voluntarily reviewed a copy of this book provided by Litfuse Publicity.
-A favorable review was not required and all views expressed are my own.
+I voluntarily reviewed a digital copy of this book provided by Celebrate Lit.
+A favorable review was not required.
+All views expressed are my own.

 ABOUT THE BOOK: